 We measured out the tiers using string and stakes.
 Nick used a level and a long two-by-four to determine the height.
 I tracked down someone with a backhoe who could dig out the rocky yard and level it out.
 We had already purchased a $500 smokeless, spark-less Solo stove, which would be the stunning centerpiece of the fire pit.

 After much research, I opted against buying $250 Adirondack chairs on Amazon and instead splurged on two for $450 each.
 I wanted something that would last a lifetime rather than a few years.
 I planned to buy two more when I got over the sticker shock.
-Finally, I went on Costco’s website to find a hot tub.
-Because of demand during the pandemic, they were sold out of the one I wanted.
+Finally, I went on Costco’s website to find a hot tub, but they were sold out of the one I wanted.

 It was just as well, because like many fellow Americans, I lost my job.
 The hot tub would have to wait.
 The stove, chairs and hammock were already purchased, so those could stay.
 We decided to put our house back up on Airbnb to rent it out for the summer so we could make up for my lost income.

 The day I put the house on Airbnb, it booked for the first two weeks.
 Two days later, I booked a six-week stay.
-Both groups were New York City people fleeing the pandemic and their tiny apartments.
+Both groups were New York City people fleeing their tiny apartments.

 “My eyes are actually welling up,” one of the booked guests, a newly single mom with two kids and a dog wrote to me.
 “This sounds magical.
 I am so relieved and excited at the same time.”